 - Facilitates troubleshooting.
 Server-side subscription allows you to view the client status, accumulated messages, and message consumption rate.

 - Pushes real-time messages first.
-Message accumulation does not affect service.
+Message accumulation does not affect the service.

-Real-time messages take precedence over accumulated messages if the push rate limit is reached or push failure occurs.
+Real-time messages take precedence over accumulated messages if the push rate limit is reached or failures occur.

-Even if messages are accumulated due to client failures, real-time messages are sent together with accumulated messages after the client recovers.
-This ensures that the device becomes available again in the shortest possible time.
+Even if messages are accumulated due to client failures or low consumption rates, real-time messages are sent with accumulated messages after clients recover.
+Then, devices can push messages in real time again.

 Use the MNS server to subscribe to device messages

 After you configure MNS server-side subscription, IoT Platform forwards subscribed messages to Message Service (MNS) queues.
-Your client then receives device messages by monitoring MNS queues.
+The MNS client in your server receives device messages by listening to the MNS queues.

 The following figure shows how messages are forwarded in MNS server-side subscription.